 Quit and Relaunch Safari

-If the Safari browser is stuck and not closing, you can try to force quit to kill the Safari.
+If the Safari browser is stuck and not closing, you can try to force quit the browser.

 - Open the Settings app on iPhone